lsh9907/a2_p1_final/README.md

 # a2_p1_final

-Additional feature: File Uploads that allow users to upload a logo for a business
+Additional Feature: File Uploads that allow users to upload a logo for a business